 Abdul Aziz Ali was reportedly arrested and transferred to US custody in April of 2003.
 He was held in secret CIA detention until September 2006 when he was transferred to Guantanamo.

-In November 2009 Attorney general Eric Holder announced that Ali Abdul Aziz Ali along with four co-defendents in the 9/11 prosecution, would be moved from Guantanamo to stand trial in federal district court in New York City.
+In November 2009 Attorney general Eric Holder announced that Ali Abdul Aziz Ali along with four co-defendants in the 9/11 prosecution, would be moved from Guantanamo to stand trial in federal district court in New York City.
 However, after New York officials raised objections based on purported security and cost concerns, the Obama administration suspended its decision to move the case to federal court.
 Finally, on April 4, 2011, Holder reversed course and announced that the co-defendants would be tried before a military commission in Guantanamo.
-Click on the link below for more information.